Backseat Driving in Martial Arts Training: How it Can Prevent Growth

 Why Backseat Driving Stalls Learning

 When students frequently question techniques or express frustration with their progress, they may be searching for a different path than the one being offered, feeling as though they “should be better by now.”
-These high expectations, though often well-intentioned, can sometimes lead to frustration and a tendency to look outward for reasons, rather than reflecting on their own habits or patterns that might be limiting growth.
+These high expectations, though often well-intentioned, can sometimes lead to frustration and looking outward for reasons, rather than reflecting on the habits, instincts or patterns that might be limiting growth.

 “Mikol Melamdai Hiskalti” – The Wisdom of Learning